Tip.It!

 Starting a War

-On the world select page, Jagex suggests certain Worlds to find other interested players or clans.
+On the world select page, Jagex suggests certain worlds to find other interested players or clans.
 Only players with a rank of Captain or above in a Clan chat channel may challenge an opponent to a war.
 This can be done simply by right-clicking on a player who is a member of a different Clan chat and selecting the "Challenge" option.

 Before starting, you may wish to choose a caller by talking to Calladin in the lobby.
 By doing this, their chat will appear in the middle of your screen.
 You should choose a high-ranking member of your clan, or perhaps a member of the enemy.
 Your caller can be changed mid-war by right-clicking the speech bubble.

-Challenge an Opponent
+an Opponent

 The image below will pop up, and you can make your decisions about how to organize your war.